|<Prev Maintenance||Index||Rediscovery Next>|

 - Privacy Protocol – can be selected from the drop-down list, the default value is DES.

 - Encryption Key – should be set for SNMPv3 monitors requiring a secure connection.
 This string is defined on the SNMP server side.
-It is used to calculate a DES key to encrypt the messages on a transport level.
+It is used to calculate a DES or AES key to encrypt the messages on a transport level.
 Leave this parameter empty if the SNMP service or user account has no message security enabled.

 |<Prev Maintenance||Index||Rediscovery Next>|